Intensive Beginner Spanish & Healthcare in Mexico

 Clinical Rotations (Last Half of Program)

 General Government Hospital- This teaching hospital, located in the northern part of the city, receives funding from the government and civil organizations in Oaxaca.
 It provides primary, secondary and tertiary care at low cost.
 Rotate alongside Mexican medical students and residents in ob/gyn, pediatrics, surgery, and emergency wards.
-Participate in morning rounds, general consults, and follow-up treatment.
+Shadow local healthcare professionals as they conduct morning rounds, general consults, and follow-up treatment.

 The state of Oaxaca is best known for its indigenous peoples and cultures.
 The most populous indigenous groups in Oaxaca are the Zapotec or Mixtec, but there are sixteen that are officially recognized.
 These cultures have survived better than most others in Mexico due to the state's rugged and isolating terrain.
 It is estimated that at least a third are speakers of indigenous languages, with 50% not able to speak Spanish.